Uvacoder/lawncare/src/pages/page/whittlebury.md

 slug: /project/whittlebury
 featured: true
 title: Whittlebury
-featuredimage: ./whittlebury.jpg
+featuredimage: /img/whittlebury.jpg
-alt: Results of our Lawn Care Service in Whittlebury
+alt: Results of our lawn care service in Whittlebury
 categories:
 - project
 ---
-These are the results of our Lawn care service at a client in Whittlebury
+These are the results of our lawn care service at a client in Whittlebury